Martina Piemonte

-Martina Piemonte (born 7 November 1997) is an Italian professional footballer who plays as a striker for Lazio and the Italy women's national team.

-Piemonte formerly played for her hometown club Riviera di Romagna and for San Zaccaria.
+Martina Piemonte (born 7 November 1997) is an Italian professional footballer who plays as a striker for Roma and the Italy women's national team.
+She previously played for her hometown club Riviera di Romagna and for San Zaccaria.

 Club career

 Piemonte was considered a prodigy in Italian women's football.
 She signed a professional contract with Riviera di Romagna in 2012 at the age of 14, before leaving for San Zaccaria following the 2014 FIFA U-17 Women's World Cup.

 On 15 July 2016, Piemonte joined AGSM Verona from San Zaccaria.

 In July 2017, Piemonte signed for Sevilla F.C. women, to play in the Spanish La Liga.
 In April 2018, she terminated her contract early with the club.

 In July 2019, Piemonte was announced at Real Betis on a permanent transfer.

 In July 2020, Piemonte was announced at Fiorentina.

 On 30 December 2021, Piemonte was announced at AC Milan on a one and a half year contract.

-On 5 July 2023, Piemonte was announced at Everton on a two year contract.
+On 5 July 2023, Piemonte was announced at Everton on a two-year contract.
 In joining, Piemonte became the second Italian to ever play in the Women's Super League, only behind her fellow Everton teammate Aurora Galli.

 On 27 August 2024, Piemonte was announced at Lazio on a permanent transfer.